BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 2. Same as in Main Flow
 3. Same as in Main Flow
 4. Same as in Main Flow
-5. Destination address is central bank address
+5. Destination address is token issuer address
 6. *Smart Contract* destroys as many tokens belonging to *User* as many tokens are to be transferred
 7. Some tokens actually were destroyed, i.e. number of tokens destroyed is greater than zero
-8. *Smart Contract* logs tokens transfer event with the following information: *User* address as source address, central bank address as destination address, and number of tokens destroyed
+8. *Smart Contract* logs tokens transfer event with the following information: *User* address as source address, token issuer address as destination address, and number of tokens destroyed
 9. *Smart Contract* returns success indicator to *User*

 ##### Exceptional Flow #8: